ai-driven-dev/weekly-ai-tips/README.md

 #### Service Account Key

-Under the 'Keys' tab, you can generate a new private key if you don't already have one.
+Under the 'Keys' tab, you can generate a new private key if you don't alwaiting-for-approval have one.
 Downloading the key will give you a JSON file containing `private_key` and `client_email`.
 These are your `FIREBASE_PRIVATE_KEY` and `FIREBASE_CLIENT_EMAIL`.

 ## Run the Application Locally